jdiggity22/rtp-bootcamp/Labs_development/Labs_development/ICP-Install-Labs/Lab1-icp-installation-pvs.md

 This section has some steps that need to be taken on the boot before the actual installation command can be run.
 You must be logged in as `root`.

 *NOTE:* In these instructions, the root directory of the installation is referred to as `<ICP_HOME>`.
 A common convention is to install ICP in a directory that includes the ICP version in the directory name, e.g., `/opt/icp2103`.

+**Step 1: Execute this command to create the installation directory**
 ```
 mkdir /opt/icp2103
 ```

-- Docker has been installed on the `icpboot` node.
+**Step 2: Read and follow these instructions.** Docker has been installed on the `icpboot` node.
 It should be running.
 You can confirm that it is with `systemctl status docker`.
 If it is not running, then start it with `systemctl start docker` and check that it is running.

-- (On the `icpboot` node) Extract the ICP boot meta-data to the `/opt/icp2103/` directory:
+**Step 3: On the `icpboot` node, execute these commands to extract the ICP boot meta-data to the `/opt/icp2103/` directory:**
 ```
 cd /opt/icp2103
 docker run -v $(pwd):/data -e LICENSE=accept icpboot.icp.local:8500/ibmcom/icp-inception:2.1.0.3-ee cp -r cluster /data
 ```
-*NOTE:* The `icp-inception` image gets a different tag for each version of ICP.
-For ICP 2.1.0.4 the version tag will likely be `2.1.0.4-ee`.
+**Step 4: Read and follow these instructions.** The `icp-inception` image gets a different tag for each version of ICP.
+For ICP 3.1 the version tag will likely be `3.1.0.0-ee`.
 Use `docker images | grep icp-inception` to see the version tag in your image repository.

 The above command creates a directory named `cluster` in `/opt/icp2103`.
 The `cluster` directory has the following contents:

+**Step 5: Execute the following command to view the contents of the directory.**
 ```
-> ls -l cluster
+ls -l cluster
   -rw-r--r--.
 1 root root 3998 Oct 30 06:37 config.yaml
   -rw-r--r--.
 1 root root   88 Oct 30 06:37 hosts
   drwxr-xr-x.
 4 root root   39 Oct 30 06:37 misc
   -r--------.
 1 root root    1 Oct 30 06:37 ssh_key
 ```
-- **Use your favorite text editor and add the IP address of all the cluster/cloud members to the `hosts` file in `/opt/icp2103/cluster`.
+**Step 6: Use vi or nano and add the IP address of all the cluster/cloud members to the `hosts` file in `/opt/icp2103/cluster`.
 (The content for the `hosts` file is listed below.)**

-*NOTE:* Installing the Vulnerability Advisor (VA) content is optional.
-We currently do not have any specific exercises that require the Vulnerability Advisor.
+*NOTE:* **DO NOT install the Vulnerability Advisor** We currently do not have any specific exercises that require the Vulnerability Advisor.
 The VA tends to be the source of problems.
-You may choose to comment out or exclude the `hosts` entry for the VA.
+Be sure to leave the VA entry in the `hosts` file commented out.

 ```
 [master]